 speaker

 President and Chief Executive Officer

-Just one additional thing, Lauren, also what is important is with the work that we are doing on the PRGP of improving the gross margin, that gives us also more additional pricing power.
-We also can and put in place some mitigation through not only what we are doing from an inventory sourcing standpoint and where the finished goods are coming in our manufacturing network.
-As you can tell, it is very agile and diverse today to serve this moment in time, but pricing power remains something that is under our control thanks to all the work that we've done on gross margin.
-Then we are looking through additional PRGP savings to obviously mitigate all the exposure that we could have.
+Just one additional thing, Lauren, also what is important is with the work that we are doing on the PRGP of improving the gross margin, that gives us also more additional pricing power. so we also can and put in place some mitigation through not only what we are doing from an inventory sourcing standpoint and where the finished goods are coming in our manufacturing network as you can tell it is very agile and diverse today to serve this moment in time but pricing power remains something that is under our control thanks to all the work that we've done on gross margin, and then we are looking to additional PRGP savings to obviously mitigate whatever other exposure that we could have.

+speaker